MaxMello/ActiveAnno/README.md

 <img src="screenshots/annotate_selected_md.png" alt="Annotate Desktop selected" width="600"/>

-* When you are the annotator of a document, you won't be able to also be the curator.
-Therefore, for the example project, you won't be able to see any documents up for curation under the `Curate` page.
+* When you are the annotator of a specific document, you won't be able to also be the curator for that document.
+Therefore, for the example project, you won't be able to see any documents you annotated up for curation under the `Curate` page.
-  * The example project has another user defined as a curator, names `testcurator`.
+  * The example project has another user defined as a curator, named `testcurator`.
   * Go to the User page and logout.
 Now, login with the username `testcurator`.
+  * Go to the Curate page and view the annotation results previously created.

 Curate page (Annotation result copied and modified)